typhoidgenomics/genotyphi/README.md

 Output is to standard out, in tab delimited format.

-The script works by looking for SNPs that define three nested levels of phylogenetic lineages for S. Typhi: primary clusters, clades and subclades.
+The script works by looking for SNPs that define nested levels of phylogenetic lineages for S. Typhi: primary clusters, clades and subclades.
 These are named in the form 1.2.3, which indicates primary cluster 1, clade 1.2, and subclade 1.2.3.
+For H58 the script will call lineages 1 and 2 as 4.3.1.1 and 4.3.1.2.

 All genotypes implicated by the detected SNPs will be reported (comma separated if multiple are found).